nabeulislam/road-to-machine-learning/01-python-for-data-science/README.md

 - Fetch data from APIs and databases
 - Scrape data from websites
 - Work with various file formats
+- Use regular expressions for text processing
+- Reshape and transform data efficiently
+- Handle dates and times effectively

 ##  Projects